wp-plugins/syntaxhighlighter-evolved-lsl-brush/readme.txt

 To highlight your LSL code, simply wrap it between `[lsl]` and `[/lsl]` tags.

 LSL syntax is current as of February 2011 (source: Official SL Wiki) and recognises a few obsolete keywords as well.
+CSS Styles are as similar as possible to what the SL Viewer 2 displays.

 Instructions follow the same outline as the *asm-brush*, a brush for *SyntaxHighlighter Evolved* developed by chlankboot, and the plugin structure itself is as suggested by Viper007Bond.